PecanProject/betydb-data-access/API.md

         https://www.betydb.org/traits.csv?include[]=specie&species.scientificname=Panicum+virgatum

     This will produce exactly the same result file as the "easy" query above that used the specie_id number.
-(Note, however, that the XML and JSON formats of the same query give more information than the corresponding "easy" query.
-Since XML and JSON are more highly-structured that CSV, it is easy to include full species information with each yield item returned, and queries using these formats do so.)
+As mentioned above, the XML and JSON formats of the same query give more information than the CSV form does.
+Since XML and JSON are more highly-structured that CSV, it is easy to include full species information with each trait item returned, and queries using these formats do so.